hummingbot/hummingbot/documentation/docs/strategies/advanced-market-making/order-refresh-tolerance.md

 current order prices is within 1.00% order_refresh_tolerance_pct
 ```

-<Callout
-  type="note"
+!!! note
-  body="`Not enough balance for buy (sell) order .... order_amount is adjusted to` > `Not canceling active orders since the difference between new order prices and current order prices is within` is no longer shown in logs."
+    `Not enough balance for buy (sell) order .... order_amount is adjusted to` > `Not canceling active orders since the difference between new order prices and current order prices is within` is no longer shown in logs.
-/>

 Let's say that a market taker thinks the market price will decrease substantially and likes your bid spread.
 They then can fill your buy order at 195.02.